flutter/website/src/content/app-architecture/case-study/testing.md

 ### ViewModel unit tests

-To test UI logic of the view model, you should write unit tests that don't rely on Flutter libraries or testing frameworks.
+To test the UI logic of the view model, you should write unit tests that don't rely on Flutter libraries or testing frameworks.

 Repositories are a view model's only dependencies (unless you're implementing [use-cases][]),